trinhphong/test-trinhphong/README.md

 # How to run tests:

+## Rspec
 - `rspec --format documentation` to run the rspec tests

+## Cucumber

+- You have to start the FE for testing User Behaviors
 - `cucumber` to run the cucumber tests

+- Testing only Cucumber API: `cucumber ./features/api_features`
+- Testing only User Behaviors: `cucumber ./features/user_behaviours` (Need start FE)

 # Video demo
 - `test-trinhphong.mov`